GirlScript-Rourkela-Chapter/GS-Rourkela-Website/README.md

 The project uses Yarn and not NPM.
 It is strictly advised to stick with Yarn so as to avoid dependency conflicts down the line.

 ```
-## Checkout into the project client directory
-cd client

 ## Install Dependencies
 yarn install